 DDoS attack victim of Skype?

-Skype has stopped operating since June 19 in June in most areas of Europe and in a few parts of the United States.
-Microsoft was struggling for nearly 24 hours to restore access to the service, especially in Continental Europe, where some users still could not connect.
+Skype has been down since yesterday, June 19, in most parts of Europe and a few parts of the United States.
+THE was fighting almost 24 hours to restore access to , especially in Continental Europe, where some were still unable to connect.

-Microsoft acknowledged that the Skype service had problems but did not report anything about the cause of the interruption.skype
+Microsoft acknowledged that the Skype service had , but did not mention anything about the causes of dia.skype

 Hacking Group CyberTeam took over the responsibility for Skype holidays, saying members of the company had hit the service and promised that other attacks would follow soon.